a-ghorbani/PocketPal-feedback/docs/getting_started.md

 # Getting Started

+Note: Part of this guide is outdated.
+It will be updated soon.

 ## Installation

 **iPhone** users can grab it here: [PocketPal AI on the App Store](https://apps.apple.com/us/app/pocketpal-ai/id6502579498)

 **Android** users can get it from here: [PocketPal AI on Google Play](https://play.google.com/store/apps/details?id=com.pocketpalai)

 Note: This is a personal project, so I am working on it in my spare time.
 It might have bugs and issues, and obviously, I have not tested it on all devices.
-If you encounter any issues, open an issue, and I’ll investigate whenever I can!
+If you encounter any issues, open an issue, or even better, contribute to the project!

-For those interested in a more professional alternative, check out H2O.ai’s app: [H2O AI Personal GPT](https://apps.apple.com/us/app/h2o-ai-personal-gpt/id6504365990).

 ### Available Models
-PocketPal AI comes pre-configured with some popular tiny LLMs:
+PocketPal AI comes pre-configured with some popular SLMs:

 - Danube 2 and 3
 - Phi